Pursue Your Passion for Teaching Jobs in Christian Classrooms with Christian Elementary Education

-This Bachelor of Science (BS) in Elementary Education with an Emphasis in Christian Education degree program at GCU will help you learn, not only how to be an elementary teacher, but how to do it from a faith-based perspective.
-You will develop the skills needed to guide children through an academic journey infused with a biblical perspective.
+This BS in elementary education: Christian education emphasis degree at Grand Canyon University (GCU) will teach you not only how to be an elementary teacher, but how to do it from a faith-based perspective.
+You will be taught the skills needed to guide children through an academic journey infused with a biblical perspective.
 In addition, you will study child and adolescent development in both theory and practice through class and field learning experiences.

-Earn Your BS in Elementary Christian Education at GCU
+Focus Your Bachelor’s in Elementary Education on Christian Education at GCU

-Future Christian classroom teachers studying at GCU will compete 120 hours of observational and practice-based experiences in addition to classroom.
-As a part of the 120 hours, they are required to complete 10 hours in an ACSI or CCSC approved Christian school They will also serve as student-teachers in 15-week programs, preferably conducted at a Christian school.
+To pursue Christian teaching jobs at the elementary level, you will be required to compete 120 hours of observational and practice-based experiences in addition to your coursework.
+As a part of those 120 hours of experiential learning, you are required to complete a minimum of 10 hours in an ACSI or CCSC-approved Christian school.
+You will also serve as a student-teacher in 15-week programs, preferably conducted at a Christian education school.

 - Lesson development to engage diverse learners